manang/internet-drafts/draft-auge-dmm-hicn-mobility.md

 ## Signalization messages; acknowledgements and retransmission

-Signalization messages follow ICN design principles and uses data plane packets for signalization.
+Signalization messages followhICN design principles and uses data plane packets for signalization.
 Signalization messages and acknowledgement are respectively Interest and Data packet according to hICN specification
 {{?I-D.muscariello-intarea-hicn}}.
 They have respectively a locator (content